R Tutorials Top Banner

 R is a statistical computing environment.
 Primarily, it is a programming language, but one containing a very large number of statistical functions.
 These functions can be used to perform complex statistical analyses interactively, or they can be included in larger scripts and programs to accomplish even more complex tasks.
 R also has very elaborate graphical capabilities, allowing the production of publication-quality graphics.

 R is free software.
 To get R, simply go to the R Project homepage and download it.
 Click on the CRAN link on the lefthand side of the page under downloads.
 (CRAN stands for Comprehensive R Archive Network.)
 R is available for Windows (Windows 95 and later), Mac OS X, and Linux.
-As of this writing (26 July 2010), the latest version is 2.11.1.
+As of this writing (15 January 2016), the latest version is 3.2.3.
+A new version is released about once or twice a year.

 Once you have R, you may do almost anything with it you please.
 You can install it on as many computers as you want.
 You can examine and modify the source code.
 You can even resell it, as long as you make the source code available.
 Unlike commerical software such as SPSS, you are not paying an exorbitant fee to "rent" a restricted-use copy.
 R is free!